postmanlabs/newman/README.md

 option `no-summary` can be passed as `--reporter-no-summary` or `--reporter-cli-no-summary`.

 CLI reporter is enabled by default, you do not need to specifically provide the same as part of `--reporters` option.
+However, enabling one or more of the other reporters will result in no CLI output.
+Explicitly enable the CLI option in such a scenario.

 | CLI Option  | Description       |
 |-------------|-------------------|